gem-library/gem/docs/docs/compilationInstructions.md

 Failsafe mode
 ----------------

 Because every system installation is different...
 When calling the command `make` from within Matlab/Octave, setting the third option `genericBuild` to `1` triggers the build with a simple function, which might help to avoid configuration-related troubles in some situations.
-However, this compilation procedure is slower.
+This compilation procedure is slower.
 Moreover, since Matlab/Octave chooses the compilation options in this case, it can create unexpected results such as ~100Mb output files (!).